KrzysztofKapica/DataAnonymizerMongoDB/README.md

 canvasElement.width = renderedWidth;
 canvasElement.height = renderedHeight;
 ```
-Thanks to these both, the image and the canvas, have the same size, and they fit in a window of the browser.
+Thanks to these both, the image and the canvas, have the same size, and they fit in the window of the browser.
+And the browser can use a responsive design.
 Here is the whole function where the code from above was used:
 ```
   useEffect(() => {